Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/index.md

 ## Late Payments & Retention

 Payment timeliness is one of the strongest early signals of member commitment versus dropout risk.
 Proactively addressing late payments (e.g., reminders, payment plans, or in-person collection at check-ins) could help recover at-risk members before cancellation.
-More importantly, collecting payments is crutial for members considered overall late in their payment behavior.
+More importantly, collecting payments is crucial for members considered overall late in their payment behavior.

 - **Late payments are a red flag**: Members with a history of paying more than half their bills late have a churn rate of 97.5% within the first 105 days of their membership.